bjelline/awesome-compose/official-documentation-samples/rails/README.md

 On Docker Desktop for Mac and Docker Desktop for Windows, go to `http://localhost:3000` on a web browser to see the Rails Welcome.

+Notice that it says "[x86_64-linux]" in the lower righthand corner?
+No matter what operating system you are using, things inside docker run on Linux.

 ![Rails example](images/rails-welcome.png)

 ### Stop the application